Airbnb Software Engineer Interview: The Full Process, Decoded

 What the Bar Looks Like at Each Level

-G6 (mid-level): The coding and values rounds are the primary signal.
+G8 (mid).
+Coding and values rounds are the primary signal.
 System design is lighter or absent.
-You're expected to solve medium-complexity problems cleanly, write readable code, and have thoughtful stories about collaboration and impact.
+Solve medium problems cleanly, write readable code, have thoughtful collaboration stories.

-G7 (senior): System design becomes a full round and carries more weight.
-You're expected to own the design of a significant component, reason about failure modes, and have opinions about trade-offs.
-The code review round is also more demanding.
-Interviewers expect you to catch subtler correctness and security issues.
+G9 (senior).
+System design becomes a full round.
+Own the design of a significant component, reason about failure modes, have opinions about trade-offs.
+Code review is more demanding too: catch subtler correctness and security issues.

-G8 (staff): Cross-team impact is the bar.
-Your system design needs to reflect experience building things that multiple teams depend on.
-The behavioral questions probe for technical leadership, not just execution.
-"What's a time you influenced an architectural decision beyond your immediate team?" is a fair G8-level question.
+G10 (staff).
+Cross-team impact is the bar.
+System design reflects experience with things multiple teams depend on.
+Behavioral probes for technical leadership, not execution.
+"When did you influence an architectural decision beyond your team?" is fair game.

 Team Matching: The Part Nobody Tells You About